Ardor: Love Spirals Downwards’ Sonic Transformation and Ethereal Vision

 In 2007, Projekt Records celebrated the album’s enduring influence by releasing an expanded edition of Ardor, remastered by Ryan Lum to enhance its sonic clarity and further highlight its lasting legacy.

-“On Ardor, Love Spirals Downwards begin a shift toward more ambient tunes, a natural evolution for a duo unafraid to explore new directions.”
+“On Ardor, Love Spirals Downwards begin a shift toward more ambient tunes, a natural evolution for a duo unafraid to explore new directions.
+The gritty dream pop guitar is still in the mix, although one can sense the subtle shift to the less studio-based sound that would come with Ever.”